 How to Process an Alberta Loan: Students who receive loan assistance through the Students' Finance Board of the Province of Alberta and who have received a Confirmed Certificate of Loan Eligibility may go directly to Edulinx or a participating Canada Post outlet.
 Students with an Unconfirmed Certificate of Loan Eligibility should bring this form with their Student ONEcard to Student Receivables, Financial Services on the third floor of the Administration Building.
-In early September or January students should check the Office of the Registrar and Student Awards website (www. registrar.ualberta.ca) for information on the location and hours of service for loan form signing.
+In early September or January students should check the Office of the Registrar website (www.registrarsoffice. ualberta.ca) for information on the location and hours of service for loan form signing.